Bharath-vaj/odata-v2-salesforce-api/README.md

    - Add the Custom Lightning Component to the record page in the Lightning App Builder.

 ### 2. Salesforce Flow Builder
 When there is an external lookup relationship between an external object and a custom or standard object, Salesforce Flow Builder can be used to retrieve and display external object fields.
 Flow Builder offers a no-code solution, but you will need to develop the flow to automate the process of fetching and displaying external data on record pages.

+- **Code Complexity:** `Low to Medium.` No coding is required, but you must design and configure the flow using Salesforce’s point-and-click tools.

 **Process Overview:**
 1. **Create a New Flow:**